 Will this requirement affect my access to my Veem account?

 Yes, you will not be able to log into your Veem account.

-Will this be required from the owner of the account only or all users?
+Will this be required from the owner of the account only or from all users?

-Once 2FA enabled all users on the account will have 2FA enabled.
+Once 2FA has been enabled all users on the account will have 2FA enabled.

 The user with access to settings/send payments will need to enable the 2FA on the account for all the other users.

 I log in with SSO (Intuit/Google).
 Do I still need to enable the 2FA?